justrandomnickname/capp-plugin/README.md

 # @capacitor-community/webviewgenie

 A Capacitor plugin for opening external URLs in a native WebView with customizable loading animations and navigation tracking.
+Currently working only in IOS environment.
+Android is on the way

 ## Features